ClickHouse/ClickHouse/docs/en/query_language/queries.md

 - tables from the current database, or from the 'db' database if "FROM db" is specified.
 - all tables, or tables whose name matches the pattern, if "LIKE 'pattern'" is specified.

-This query is identical to: `SELECT name FROM system.tables WHERE database = 'db' [AND name LIKE 'pattern'] [INTO OUTFILE filename] [FORMAT format]`
+This query is identical to: `SELECT name FROM system.tables WHERE database = 'db' [AND name LIKE 'pattern'] [INTO OUTFILE filename] [FORMAT format]`.

-Смотрите также раздел "Оператор LIKE".
+See the section "LIKE operator" also.

 ## SHOW PROCESSLIST